Benjamiiiin/rn-keyboard-avoider/README.md

 ## How to Use

-Simply wrap your app with the component:
+Simply wrap your app (or app contents) with the component:

 ```jsx
 import { KeyboardAvoider } from 'rn-keyboard-avoider';